luke015/Quiz_app/SECURITY_IMPROVEMENTS.md

 The authentication system is now significantly more secure:
 - ✅ Password no longer transmitted as bearer token
 - ✅ Tokens are hashed server-side
-- ✅ Sessions expire automatically
+- ✅ Sessions expire automatically on both backend and frontend
 - ✅ Server can invalidate sessions
 - ✅ Public endpoints work without authentication
 - ✅ Individual Results page accessible to everyone
 - ✅ Quiz answers protected - only visible to authenticated users
+- ✅ Tokens stored in httpOnly cookies - protected from XSS attacks
+- ✅ SameSite cookie flag - protected from CSRF attacks
+- ✅ Frontend automatically detects expired sessions
+- ✅ No auth state mismatch between frontend and backend

 This is suitable for small team/single admin use.
 For larger production deployment, consider the remaining attack vectors listed above.